 Labyrinthitis and Vestibular Neuritis are similar in many aspects., In Vestibular neuritis, only the vestibular portion of the vestibulocochlear nerve gets inflamed.
 The inflammation affects the balance function.

-Vertigo and dizziness symptoms are more intense in the 1st couple of days The severity of the symptoms may then decrease.
+Vertigo and dizziness symptoms are more intense in the 1st couple of days.
+The severity of the symptoms may then decrease.
 The patients usually recover from the effects of vertigo in the subsequent three weeks.
-Some patients experience imbalance and dizziness symptoms for several months especially on rapid head movement.
+Some patients experience imbalance and dizziness symptoms for several months, especially on rapid head movement. (more info)

-The videonystagmoscopy (VNG) examination identifies a spontaneous nystagmus, which is horizontal.
+The videonystagmography (VNG) examination identifies spontaneous nystagmus, which is horizontal.
 This nystagmus gets reduced on optic fixation.
-Video Head impulse test shows a deficit in the vestibulocular reflex on the affected side.
+Video Head Impulse Test (vHIT) shows a deficit in the vestibulo-ocular reflex on the affected side.

 Audiogram and Impedance Measurements are conducted to make sure there is no cochlear or middle ear impairment.

 The neurological examination is normal.
-Over a period of a few days, the vestibular symptoms subside and the patient may observe lessened sensations of spinning or rotation.
+Over a few days, the vestibular symptoms subside and the patient may observe lessened sensations of spinning or rotation.
 The neurovegetative symptoms like nausea & vomiting improve too.
 However, the feeling of imbalance may remain for some time.

 Doctors recommend oral drugs to check nausea and vomiting.
 In cases of acute nausea and vomiting, the patient may be put on IV fluids to control the dehydration.

 Vestibular suppressant medicines help control vertigo and dizziness sensations.
 Vestibular suppressants should not be taken for more than three days.
-Long-term use of these medicines is strictly not recommended as they maycause recovery to be delayed and at times incomplete leading the patient to have residual symptoms.
+Long-term use of these medicines is strictly not recommended as they may cause delayed and at times incomplete recovery leading the patient to have residual symptoms.